nachocaru/xaprb.com/content/blog/2012-03-13-what-makes-relational-databases-relational.md

 Now, we can get into further arguments about whether relational databases are really relational -- and lots of people do that -- but I'll stay away from that for the time being.

-And in my best Paul Harvey voice, it's time to say "and now you know&#8230; the rest of the story!"
+And in my best Paul Harvey voice, it's time to say "and now you know... the rest of the story!"